 | Duration until revenue | 4.5–5.5 months |

-78% return on capital in 5 months sounds excellent.
-The hidden cost: that ₱105,100 is entirely at risk until sale day.
+A 56% return on capital in 5 months still sounds excellent, but that is per-batch ROCE on the variable spend, not the time to recover your full CAPEX (pen, fence, septic, biosecurity, well).
+For the realistic full-payback timeline by tier, see pig farm payback period.
+And to work backwards from a target monthly income to the right setup size, see how many pigs for ₱5K, ₱20K, ₱50K monthly income.
+The hidden cost: that ₱129,000 is entirely at risk until sale day.
 Unlike a savings account, pig farming has catastrophic single-event downside (ASF = near-zero recovery).
 Most experienced Philippine farmers manage this by:

 - Never raising more pigs than they can fund from savings (not borrowed capital)